-Civil law mainly covers the individual complaints, in which the crime affects the individual rather than the society.
-On the other hand criminal law mainly deals with the society more than the individual and they are more serious crimes.
+Civil law mainly covers individual complaints, in which the crime affects the individual rather than society.
+On the other hand criminal law mainly deals with society more than the individual and they are more serious crimes.

-Civil law ensures rights of the individual and the individual may get compensation according to the crime done against the victim.
-Criminal law ensures to maintain the law and order, to protect society and serious punishments are given to the wrong doers.
+Civil law ensures the rights of the individual and the individual may get compensation according to the crime done against the victim.
+Criminal law ensures to maintain the law and order, to protect society and serious punishments are given to the wrongdoers.

 Let’s dig a little deeper into both laws and try to understand them.

 According to Legal Dictionary civil law is the set of rules, regulations and legal remedies which are defined to protect individual rights, which are related to contracts, torts, property or family problems.
-The rights and duties of persons amongst themselves is the primary concern of civil law.
+The rights and duties of persons amongst themselves are the primary concern of civil law.
 Civil Law punishment mainly consists of compensation to injury or any other issue rather than punishment of imprisonment.
-In civil law the punishment may also depend on the previous similar cases.
+In civil law, the punishment may also depend on previous similar cases.

 Let’s explore a little deeper into the different areas that civil law covers.

-Contract law is a part of law that is related to exchange of goods, services, properties, or money.
+Contract law is a part of the law that is related to the exchange of goods, services, properties, or money.
 According to contract law, an agreement made between two or more people or business entities, in which there is a promise to do something in return for a gain or advantage, is legally binding.
-Contract is the center of many business dealings, and anyone entering into a contract that fails to follow the contract, even by mistake, could result in legal problems.
+The contract is the center of many business dealings, and anyone entering into a contract that fails to follow the contract, even by mistake, could result in legal problems.

-Tort Law are the set of rules which are made to help individuals who have suffered harm by the unreasonable acts of another.
-It is an area of law that administer the wrongful actions of an individual or entity, which cause injury to another individuals property, or reputation, and which entitle the injured party to compensation.
+Tort Law is the set of rules which are made to help individuals who have suffered harm by the unreasonable acts of another.
+It is an area of law that administers the wrongful actions of an individual or entity, which cause injury to another individuals property, or reputation, and which entitle the injured party to compensation.